Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Photo 23

 Cottage floral garden 'hummingbird-buffet' of tubular shaped flowers, with Lobelia laxiflora at left, Leonotus leonurus at right, Tree Tobacco(Nicotiana glauca) at right front, red-raceme flowered Salvia at right, Tagetes lemmonii(Mexican Marigold) at right at far end, Cat's Claw vine over arbor and up dwelling.
 A year and a half after installation, 2009.
-Drip emitters, 2gph, on blank tubing is the primary watering method, with occasional supplemental hand watering.
+Drip emitters, 2gph (btw, 5gph would be preferred for broader coverage), on blank tubing is the primary watering method, with occasional supplemental hand watering.

 Photo 24

-Same place as photos 10 and 11, six months later, one year after install.
-Yellow Arctotis in the center, having made massive growth over the winter.
-The south side of the house is getting worked on, so I didn't include that, though the Bougainvillea are doing fine.
-Early Spring 2010.
+Same place as photos 10 and 11, two years prior, early Spring 2010.
 The pink Raphiolepis and variegated Pittosporum together are meant to have a 'neopolitan' ice cream color combo effect, - pink-whitish-yellowish-dark.

 Photo 25